lagom/lagom/docs/manual/java/guide/production/ConductRSbt.md

 > conduct load <press the tab key here>
 ```

-When starting the activator console you are in the context of the root project.
+When starting the sbt console you are in the context of the root project.
 However, the bundles are created for your sub projects, i.e. your service implementations.
 Therefore, it is necessary to first switch with `project my-service-impl` to the sub project.
 Replace `my-service-impl` with the name of your sub project.

 Finally, to run the bundle on ConductR use: